-All assets and liabilities of the Company are in the Republic of Armenia.
-The Company legal address is 44/2 Hanrapetutyun Street, Yerevan, Republic of Armenia.
-Nerses Sarinyan is the Company sole shareholder.
+All the assets and liabilities of the Company are in the Republic of Armenia.
+The Company legal address is 7 Argishti Street, Yerevan, Republic of Armenia.
+The Company sole shareholder is Nerses Sarinyan

-According to the data for the year ended December 31 the average number of company employees constitutes 6 people in 2018 (in 2017 - 6 people).
+The average number of company employees as of 31 December constitutes 6 people (in 2018 - 6 people).